The 3 Legal Ways You Can Be Placed Under Arrest and How to Challenge Unlawful Arrest

-The criminal justice process typically begins when a police officer places a person under arrest.
-(Also see Chronology: The Arrest Process.)
-An "arrest" occurs when a person has been taken into police custody and is no longer free to leave or move about.
-The use of physical restraint or handcuffs is not necessary.
-An arrest can be complete when a police officer simply tells a crime suspect that he or she is "under arrest", and the suspect submits without the officer's use of any physical force.
-The key to an arrest is the exercise of police authority over a person, and that person's voluntary or involuntary submission.
+The criminal justice process typically begins when a police officer places a person under arrest, which is when a person has been taken into police custody and is no longer free to leave or move about.
+This can occur when a police officer simply tells a suspect that they're "under arrest," and the suspect submits without the officer's use of any physical force.
+The use of physical restraint or handcuffs isn't necessary.
+Instead, the key is the exercise of police authority over a person, and that person's voluntary or involuntary submission.

 The Police Officer Personally Observes a Crime

-When a police officer has a reasonable belief, based on facts and circumstances, that a person has committed or is about to commit a crime, the officer may arrest that person.
+When a police officer has a reasonable belief, based on facts and circumstances, that a person has committed or is about to commit a crime, the officer may detain that person.
 This belief, known as "probable cause," may arise from any number of different facts and circumstances.
-For example:

-- A police officer receives a report of an armed robbery that has just occurred at a liquor store, then sees a man who matches the suspect's exact description running down the street near the store.
-The officer detains and searches the man, finding a gun and a large amount of cash in his pockets.
-The officer can arrest the man, based on a probable cause belief that he committed a robbery.
+For example, a police officer receives a report of an armed robbery that has just occurred at a liquor store, then sees a man who matches the suspect's exact description running down the street near the store.
+The officer stops and searches the man, finding a gun and a large amount of cash in his pockets.
+The officer can take the man to jail based on a probable cause belief that he committed a robbery.

-When a police officer has obtained a valid warrant to arrest a person, the arrest is lawful.
-An arrest warrant is a legal document issued by a judge or magistrate, usually after a police officer has submitted a sworn statement that sets out the basis for the arrest.
-When issued, an arrest warrant typically:
+An arrest is lawful when a police officer has obtained a valid warrant to do so.
+A warrant is a legal document issued by a judge or magistrate, usually after a police officer has submitted a sworn statement, that sets out the basis for taking the individual into custody.
+A warrant typically:

 - Identifies the crime(s) committed;

 - Identifies the individual suspected of committing the crime;

 - Specifies the location(s) where the individual may be found; and